Asian University for Women

 Currently, there are about 500 students from 15 countries: Afghanistan, Bangladesh, Bhutan, Cambodia, China, India, Indonesia, Malaysia, Myanmar, Nepal, Pakistan, Palestine, Sri Lanka, Syria, and Vietnam.

 4. Is there a quota for the number of students from any country?

-A minimum of 25% of all students will be taken from Bangladesh.
+A minimum of 25% of all students will be taken from Bangladesh, as per our Charter which grants AUW institutional autonomy.
 However actual number of students taken from each country will depend on the number of applicants and the Admission Test results.

 5. Is the Access Academy required in order to gain acceptance into Undergraduate Program?

 No, the Access Academy is not a mandatory program to gain acceptance into the University.
 Students with proficiency in English and Mathematics are encouraged to apply directly to Undergraduate program.

 6. If I am admitted into the Access Academy, does this mean I am automatically admitted into Undergraduate Program?

 No, students will be required to successfully complete the Access Academy program, pass its exit exam as well as demonstrate a designated level of proficiency to qualify for entrance into UG.